Juhyunn0/Sudoku-Solver/README.md

 ㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤ![image](https://github.com/Juhyunn0/Sudoku-Solver/assets/133834440/3969077a-f92c-45a2-8a01-f40991ff3c7a)

 My task is to implement in Python the following constraint satisfaction problem algorithms:
-Brute force (exhaustive) search algorithm,
+Brute force (exhaustive) search algorithm, <br>
-Constraint Satisfaction Problem (CSP) back-tracking search, CSP with forward-checking and MRV heuristics
+Constraint Satisfaction Problem (CSP) back-tracking search, <br>
+CSP with forward-checking and MRV heuristics <br>

 and apply them to solve the puzzle (provided in a CSV file).